shaikhfurquan/shopping_app_apis/README.md

 # API Documentation

 This repository contains the API documentation for a User, Product, Category, and Order management system.
+Developers can refer to this document to understand the purpose and usage of each API endpoint.

 ## Table of Contents